quacksouls/bitburner/doc/guide/gang.md

 arms and human trafficking are two such tasks.
 The more territory your gang controls, the more money you would earn from the above tasks.
-To allow your whole gang to engage in territory warfare, in the user interface locate the slider that says `Engage in Territory Warfare` and set it to on.
+To allow your whole gang to engage in territory warfare, in the user interface locate the slider that says <kbd>Engage in Territory Warfare</kbd> and set it to on.
 Alternatively, use the function [`ns.gang.setTerritoryWarfare()`](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.gang.setterritorywarfare.md).

 Early in your gang's existence, concentrate on these objectives: